-A quiet Olympic torch relay kicks off from a once devastated Japanese region
+A quiet Olympic torch relay kicks off from a once-devastated Japanese region

 Celebrities and former athletes enlisted to carry the torch are now being asked to run in parks rather than on public roads, and told not to reveal in advance when and where they are running, to avoid crowds forming.
 So far, more than 20 celebrities and former athletes have pulled out.

-The International Olympic Committee (IOC) is strongly encouraging athletes, coaches and officials to get vaccinated before coming to Japan, and has accepted an offer from China to supply vaccines to any Olympic delegations in need of doses.
+The International Olympic Committee is strongly encouraging athletes, coaches and officials to get vaccinated before coming to Japan, and has accepted an offer from China to supply vaccines to any Olympic delegations in need of doses.
 For each vaccine supplied to a participant, the IOC will pay for two more doses for ordinary people in that country.

 The organizing committee says it will release guidelines by the end of April on how many domestic spectators to allow for each event.
 Through most of the pandemic, Japan has allowed limited numbers of fans to attend sporting events, as long as they wear masks and don’t cheer, shout or sing.